EngReteti/Software---engineer---portfolio-/Java-programming/Java-programming/Web-design/Web-design/DSA/DSA/Database-management/Database-managent/Networking-distributed systems/Networking & distributed systems/README.md

 MultiClientServer ![Image](https://github.com/user-attachments/assets/465bba86-5bf9-42ff-843a-c14a6ecd429d) multiple clients asking for balance, reversal, deposit, withdrawal and the server handles all the requests

+✍️ to continue working on how this server can respond to all multiple clients requests.

 How to run using android
 1. open Jvdroid tool, click the folder icon, click open, choose storage for the folder, then choose new folder.